-The pictures and words on these pages present some of the news from the exhibition that involve British companies that represent those exhibiting – or, in the case of Portland limestone company Albion Stone and equipment company Stone Industry Group (previously LPE Group), which had their own stands at Marmo+Mac.
+The pictures and words on these pages present some of the news from the exhibition that involve British companies that represent those exhibiting – or, in the case of Portland limestone company Albion Stone and equipment company Leading Production Equipment Group (previously LPE Group where LPE stood for Laser Products Europe) headed by Carl Sharkey, which had their own stands at Marmo+Mac.

 There were some new agencies announced (with possibly one or two more to follow when negotiations are completed).
 One company now looking for a new representative in the UK is Omag, previously represented by D Zambelis, which has swapped to Prussiani.
 Anyone interested in the Omag agency should contact Michela Innocent ([email protected]).

 Below are some of the UK participants at this year's exhibition.